Dropped kerb to your driveway

 - visually impaired people

-Unlike controlled crossings such as Pelicans, Puffins and Zebras, uncontrolled crossings (dropped crossings) have no traffic signals in which vehicles have to respond to.
-Therefore, the pedestrian does not have priority over road traffic and must make a decision about whether it is safe to cross.
+Unlike controlled crossings such as Pelicans, Puffins and Zebras, uncontrolled crossings (dropped crossings) have no traffic signals in which vehicles have to respond to and fundamentally involve lowering of the kerb line and installation of warning paving to improve accessibility of existing/established crossing points.